Understanding Dietary Supplements:

-When you take dietary supplements, your body can absorb a lot more of these nutrients than if you just ate a regular meal.
+When you take dietary supplements, your body can absorb more of these nutrients than if you just ate a regular meal.

-The following are some examples of frequent dietary antioxidants:
+- What are some examples of frequent dietary antioxidants?

-Many anticancer drugs produce reactive oxygen species, which reduce antioxidant levels, damage deoxyribonucleic acid, and trigger cancer cell death.
-Many cancer patients take antioxidants in the hopes of protecting and repairing healthy cells that have been harmed by cancer treatment.
+Many anticancer drugs produce reactive oxygen species, reducing antioxidant levels, damaging deoxyribonucleic acid, and triggering cancer cell death.
+Many cancer patients take antioxidants to protect and repair healthy cells that have been harmed by cancer treatment.
 Many antioxidant supplements have insufficient data to evaluate if they are safe and beneficial as a supplemental therapy to regular cancer treatment.